gsmofgsm/PSAngularComponentCommunication/README.md

 ## Communicating using service
 service need to be provided in module instead of in component, because component will get destroyed when navigating away to another component.

+## BehaviorSubject is Subject with two extra features
+it requires an initial value
+it provides the current value on a new subscription